 - The usual tour of the office and its amenities.

-- Explains how their performance will be measured – the specifics prioritized.
+- Explain how their performance will be measured – the specifics prioritized.
+Such as utilization on billable projects, sales quota for services and products, winning proposals, project completion on budget and time.

 - Establish the communication rules between the employee and new hire – for example, use email? meetings? face to face?
 Explain how you prefer to communicate.

-- Help employee understand company culture and politics – makes employ mindful of landmines.
+- Help employee understand company culture and politics – makes employee mindful of landmines.

-- Assigns a great mentor (Has people and technical skills and knowledge of environment and how to get things done) to help the new employee be successful.
+- Assigns a great mentor (Has people, technical skills, knowledge of environment and how to get things done) to help the new employee be successful.